 So here are our 19 favourite fun end of term Maths activities to do in primary school.

 They’ll get your pupils active, learning, and full of great Maths ideas they can even do on their summer holidays to help limit their “summer brain drain”.
+Most importantly, they’re engaging enough to keep them learning – even if they don’t realise it!

 And don’t worry, in case of a British summer, we’ve made sure that most of these maths activities can also still be done in the classroom.